Ghitado/vaccination-manager-backend/README.md

 ## Vaccination Manager Backend

-This repository contains the backend for the technical challenge "Vaccination Manager" — an API built with .NET 8, Entity Framework Core and a layered architecture (API ?
-Application (UseCases) ?
+This repository contains the backend for the technical challenge "Vaccination Manager" — an API implemented with .NET 8, Entity Framework Core, and a layered architecture (API ?
+Application ?
 Domain ?
 Infrastructure).

-This README documents setup, architecture, API routes, usage examples and architectural decisions in a clear and concise way.
+The purpose of this README is to document the entire system: setup, architecture, API routes with examples, validation and error handling, testing and deployment notes, and the main design decisions made during implementation.

 ## Table of contents